 Development of the dissertation proposal.
 Research advisor works with students in developing the proposal in accord with the School of Religion and Faculty of Graduate Studies guidelines.
 Students must successfully defend the proposal relating to religion and health.

 Reading course for graduate students in religious studies.
 Topics vary depending on student and instructor interests.

-Individual arrangements for advanced students to study under the guidance of a program faculty member.
+Arranges for advanced students to complete individualized study under the guidance of a program faculty member.
 May include preparation of publishable papers or other special projects.
-Additional work required for second, third, and fourth units.

 RELG 697.
 Independent Research.
 1-8 Units.

 Individual arrangements for students to do research under the guidance of faculty member(s).
 Written report required.
 Minimum of forty hours required for each unit of credit.

 Prerequisite: Consent of instructor and of student's advisor.

 Student prepares report of individual guided research in religion-related topic under direct faculty supervision.
 Minimum of forty hours required for each unit of credit.
 Limited to graduate students whose thesis projects have been approved by their research committee.

 RELG 699.
 Dissertation Research.
 1-6 Units.